-This class meets for 3 lecture hours per week and 3 laboratory hours per week.
-All sections have a common assessment.
-The common assessment for this class is shown in the schedule and is noted as such.
+This class meets for 3 laboratory hours per week.
 For a tentative schedule of the class meetings and laboratory meetings, please refer to the schedule distributed to each student on the first class meeting (See Instructor Handout).

 Non-Discrimination Statement